TraderMinds/trading-edu-bot/LOCAL_OLLAMA_UI_GUIDE.md

    - The UI will connect to your local Ollama and list all models

    **Step 4: Select Model**
-   - 🧠 Choose from your available models (llama3.2:latest, gpt-oss:20b, etc.)
+   - 🧠 Choose from your available models (llama3.2:latest, gpt-oss:latest, etc.)
    - You'll see model sizes displayed

    **Step 5: Save Configuration**